The RACE Digital Marketing Planning Framework

-You can find more details about applying RACE for Internet Marketing Planning in our free Internet marketing template download and it is used by our Expert members create plans using our Digital Strategy Toolkit.
+You can find more details about applying RACE for Internet Marketing Planning in our free RACE Internet marketing template download and it is used by our Expert members to create digital plans using our Digital Strategy Toolkit.

 RACE is a practical framework to help manage and improve results from your digital marketing.
 Ultimately it's about using best practice web analytics techniques to get more commercial value from investments in digital marketing.
 We hope it will help simplify your approach to reviewing the performance of your online marketing and taking actions to improve its effectiveness.

 All of our guidance on Smart Insights from our blog posts to detailed guides and templates are structured according to RACE.
-This is a summary of some of the main activities – we have created an interactive version of this planning framework where you can click through to relevant sections on this diagram.
+This is a summary of some of the main activities which our guides, templates and free blog guidance cover - we have created an interactive version of this planning framework where you can click through to relevant sections on this diagram.